bugok/blog/content/post/the_bus_factor.md

 - culture
 - pandemic
 summary: How can teams prepare for the 'bus factor' during the pandemic.
+description: How can teams prepare for the 'bus factor' during the pandemic.
 ---

 The definition of the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) from wikipedia says: